MinestrapTeam/Elemental-Caves/Forum.md

 [size=4][u]Fire Caves[/u][/size]
 [img]http://i.imgur.com/X7mSIr3.png[/img]

 [size=4]Fire caves spawn in warm biomes.
-They have a ceiling and wall of moltenstone.
+They have a ceiling and wall of Moltenstone.
 Their floor is made of entirely lava(Not shown in picture).
 Fire crystals spawn on the ceiling which can be used to melt things.[/size]

 [size=4]For a list of complete features, please go [url=https://docs.google.com/document/d/1VwO9OpUe34ydSyQi31V32MZ5h9T-KSo1FAHhxEOQjyo/edit?usp=sharing]here[/url].[/size]